Build your ultimate summer routine with our free 14-day autoimmune challenge

 Causes and Triggers of Hashimoto’s Flare-Ups

-There are several causes of Hashimoto’s flare-ups, and these differ from person to person.
+There are several possible causes of Hashimoto’s flare-ups, and these differ from person to person.
 However, some common triggers for changes in thyroid function include:

-Hashimoto’s and diet
+Hashimoto’s and Diet

-nutrient deficiencies that impact hashimoto's flare ups infographic
+nutrient deficiencies that impact hashimoto's thyroiditis flare-ups

-Hashimoto’s and medications
+Hashimoto’s and Medications

 Some medications and supplements can also interfere with thyroid function or with absorption of levothyroxine, the synthetic thyroid hormone used to treat hypothyroidism.
 These include:

-• Calcium or iron supplements
+• calcium and iron supplements

-• Antacids
+• antacids

-• Cholesterol-lowering drugs like cholestyramine and colestipol
+• cholesterol-lowering drugs such as cholestyramine and colestipol

-• Rifampicin (antibiotic)
+• rifampicin (antibiotic)

-• Sucralfate (ulcer medication)
+• sucralfate (ulcer medication)

-• Seizure medicines such as phenytoin and carbamazepine
+• seizure medicines such as phenytoin and carbamazepine

 Adjusting the dosage of levothyroxine or changing the time of day when you take other medications can help reduce these effects.
 (Source, Source)

-Hashimoto’s and stress
+Hashimoto’s and Stress

 Managing Hashimoto’s Thyroiditis